 You are often able to also nominate more than one beneficiary – usually your partner and children.
 You should update your listed beneficiaries every time your situation changes (e.g. when you have children).

-A claim is the process of your beneficiaries requesting for the proceeds to your benefit, following your death.
+A claim is the process of your beneficiaries requesting for the payout of your life insurance policy benefit, following your death.
 A claim can also be made by you or your representative (such as a power of attorney) if you suffer a medical trauma, disablement, or terminal illness.

 If successful, a lump sum or monthly amount will be released to the beneficiary.

 When an insurer assesses you, they’re trying to determine how big a risk you are to insure.
 Insurers determine this based on the information you provide – generally relating to your health and lifestyle.

 The following are considered when determining how risky you are:

 Your obligation to let your insurer know the above information is known as your ‘duty of disclosure’.
 If you don’t let them know, you run the risk of your family being unable to claim on your policy in the future.

 The amount paid to your beneficiary following your death.

 Some health and lifestyle situations aren’t covered by your policy because they’re deemed too risky.
 You may struggle to find insurance that covers these situations, as they’re often excluded from coverage.